-This is more like the standard warm-up method: A typical warm up will take at least 10 minutes and involve light aerobic movements that mimic the movements of the activity you’re about to perform, such as running on the spot, lifting your knees, and rotating your ankles.
+This is more like the standard warm-up method: A typical warm-up will take at least 10 minutes and involve light aerobic movements that mimic the movements of the activity you’re about to perform, such as running on the spot, lifting your knees, and rotating your ankles.

-Gradually increase the range of motion of these movements during the warm up to prepare the body for more intense versions of those movements during the sport itself.
+Gradually increase the range of motion of these movements during the warm-up to prepare the body for more intense versions of those movements during the sport itself.
 This process will raise your heart rate and increase the blood flow to your muscles, thereby warming them up.

 Warm muscles are less stiff and work more efficiently.
 Increased blood flow enables more oxygen to reach the muscles and produce energy.
-The warm up also activates the nerve signals to your muscles, which results in faster reaction times.
+The warm-up also activates the nerve signals to your muscles, which results in faster reaction times.

-While advice is still evolving, static stretching directly after a run when the muscles are still warm and pliable is very common.
+While the advice is still evolving, static stretching directly after a run when the muscles are still warm and pliable is very common.
 It helps with the warm down and bringing your heart rate back to normal, but it remains unclear whether it contributes significantly to injury prevention or better performance.

 Wiggle marathon training tip:

 Chaffing and rubbing can be a real problem as you develop longer miles.
 It’s a good idea to have some anti-chaffing balms around to sooth any burning patches

 Our next edition of the Wiggle Marathon Training guide will address the skills you'll need for when the really big miles start to kick in - week five and six.
 This period will see your first interval training session, and we'll discuss the importance of building speed and strength to help you make your 2019 marathon manageable.

 In the meantime, check out some top advice from Olympic champion Steve Cram.